Spocdoc/ace_mvc/bugs.md

     this can also address the missing controller problem -- where the view or template is specified but the controller isn't.

+  - cheerio doesn't have the css function

+    the simple workaround I added doesn't accommodate values with semicolons

 # Client-side rendering

   - when requesting a URL with a hash, the server won't see the hash and will send a different page. the client does nothing about this discrepancy